pancho-dev/pancho-dev/content/posts/creating-kubernetes-kind-cluster.md

 9c92b0528a6a        kindest/node:v1.18.2   "/usr/local/bin/entr…"   13 minutes ago      Up 13 minutes                                                                                                     my-cluster-worker2
 ```
 Now we have a ready to go cluster to play around running my workloads...
-In the next setion we will run a hello world app that will help
+In the next section we will run a hello world app that will help

 # Running a workload
 We will run the workload the same way as a previous [post]({{< relref "multinode-k8s-ignite-k3s.md" >}}) so we can compare one another.